D1ie3z/Hacking/Password Attacks/Password Hashes.md

 * privilege::debug
 * token::elevate
 * lsadump::sam
-* We need some tools to execute the PtH (Pass-The-Hash)
+* We need the next tools to execute the PtH (Pass-The-Hash)
 ### SMB Enumeration
 * smbmap
 * smbclient